maneaterrbug/WTWY_metro_project_MR/MVP.md

 ![](tot_sum_by_stat.png)

 Because the bar chart here only gives us a rough idea of the *general* level of traffic over a longer period of time, we selected the 5 most heavily trafficked stations from this list and took a deeper diver into their daily trends to get a better sense of traffic trends over time and potentially identify traffic patterns.
+We can see the trends for these stations in the figure below.

 ![](daily_entries_by_station.png)

+Finally, because WTWY are looking to identify ideal days to send their street teams out; as such, we are including this figure to identify the days the top stations are most frequented.

 ![](daily_entries_sum_week.png)